Ferlow/black_FFXIVParserSkin/README.md

 * Custom CSS and skinning options
 * optimisations
-* possible FF Logs integrations / character lookups
+* possible FF Logs integrations / character lookups / at least a linking feature
+* adding Blue Mage

 ## How to use the skin